Chebannich/Chebannich/README.md

 ### 👨‍💻 About Me :

-Hi there, my name is Stanislav, but everyone calls me Stas.
+My name is Stanislav, but everyone calls me Stas.
 I’m 26 years old, I was born and raised in a small town in the Odessa region.

 There I graduated from school and then successfully passed the exams and entered the ONPU with a degree in Systems Engineering.